 I think I found an injured baby bird!

 Breathe.
 Have a cup of coffee.
 Come back and look for the bird again.
 If it is still there, check for a few things: 1.
 Does it have feathers?
 2. Is it hopping or trying to fly?
 3. Is there another bird nearby who is making noise or flying around the baby?
 If so, this bird is most likely a fledgling, an adolescent bird whose parents are teaching it to fly.
 They don’t always get it right away; let them be and keep predators (cats and dogs) away.
-If the bird has a visible injury (bleeding or dragging its feet or wings), call Animal Control.
+If the bird has a visible injury (bleeding or dragging its feet or wings), call the Animal Response Team.

 If the bird does not have feathers or they are just appearing to “sprout”, the baby has likely fallen from a nest.
 Look up.
 Can you see the nest?
 It may be in a tree or on a house.
 Can you see the parents flying back and forth from the nest to the baby on the ground?
 If you can find the nest, put the baby back.
-If you can’t or the baby appears to be physically injured, call Animal Control.
+If you can’t or the baby appears to be physically injured, call the Animal Response Team.

 Please do not attempt to feed or care for injured baby birds.
 If they cannot be placed back in the nest they need to be transported to a licensed wildlife rehabilitator for specialized care.